ascend-io/ascend-community/ottos_expeditions/README.md

 ![Congratulations!](https://storage.googleapis.com/external-docs-assets/v3/ottos-expeditions/8.png)

 ## Congratulations!
 You've completed all the expeditions!
-Great job!
+Wow, way to go!
 You've successfully navigated through the challenges and conquered all the expeditions.
 Now you're ready to take on new adventures.
 Here's a few places to start:

 ### 🧑‍🤝‍🧑 Join the Expedition Team
 Become a contributor and help us scale new heights!
 Follow the steps in `CONTRIBUTING.md` to get started.